dblock/slack-gamebot2/README.md

 #### gamebot set leaderboard max [number|infinity]

-Set and resets the leaderboard max.
-Default is inifinity, ie. to show the entire leaderboard.
+Set and reset the leaderboard max.
+The default is infinity, ie. to show the entire leaderboard.

 ```
 gamebot set leaderboard max 5